Samford University Online Nurse Practitioner Programs

-Samford University’s Moffet and Sanders School of Nursing offers several graduate-level online nurse practitioner (NP) programs including MSN, DNP, and Post-Master’s Certificate programs with varying entry points and specializations.
+Samford University’s Moffet and Sanders School of Nursing offers several graduate-level online nurse practitioner programs, including DNP and post-master’s certificate programs with varying entry points and specializations.
 Dual degree options are also available.
 The programs include clinical preceptorships local to the student and one to five campus visits, depending on the program.

 Graduates of the NP specializations are eligible to sit for their specific national certification exam through the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP).

-FNPs work in a variety of settings including government and school organizations, private practice, primary care, long-term care, home health care, and hospital settings.
+FNPs work in various settings, including government and school organizations, private practice, primary care, long-term care, home health care, and hospital settings.
 Work environments for ENPs may include trauma centers, intensive care units (ICUs), emergency rooms, and other acute care and emergency care settings.
 PMHNPs may work in rehabilitation facilities, schools, counseling centers, and other mental health facilities.

 The Samford University MSN, DNP, and NP certificate programs are accredited through the Commission on Collegiate Nursing Education (CCNE).
 Samford University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and is located in Birmingham, Alabama.